-Every content description relates to one or more general capabilities
+Content descriptions may or may not relate to one or more general capabilities

-Every content description relates to one or more cross-curriculum priorities
+Content descriptions may or may not relate to one or more cross-curriculum priorities

 Currently general capabilities and cross-curriculum priorities are atomic.

 Note that the hierarchy is not a tree: nodes in the graph can have multiple parents and ancestors, as well as multiple children and descendants.